 In this scenario, the judge’s alimony approximation would go as follows.

 Since 30% of the husband’s salary would be $60,000, you would subtract half of the wife’s salary ($25,000) from this amount to get an approximated alimony payment of $35,000 per year or $2,917 per month.

-Again, Virginia court’s don’t mandate this formula, and it can be affected by any and all of the 13 variables we listed above (especially children).
+Again, Virginia court’s don’t mandate this formula, and it can be affected by any and all of the thirteen variables we listed above (especially if children are involved).

 However, it provides a good approximation of how much alimony you should expect to pay after your divorce.